 - Lying about where they’ve been, what they’ve been doing, or who they were with

-Sign #2 – They Experience Widely-Divergent Mood Swings and Energy Levels
+2. They Experience Widely-Divergent Mood Swings and Energy Levels

-- Extremely anxious, restless, and irritable – typically, this is when they are OUT of drugs/alcohol
+- Extremely anxious, restless, and irritable

-- Loss of appetite; alternatively, ravenous appetite
+- Experience a loss of or a ravenous appetite

-Sign #3 – Major Changes in Appearance
+3. Major Changes in Appearance